My 8-year-old son's educational psychologist report revealed he had visual processing problems

 “It is no surprise that many visual processing problems co-exist in a child with learning difficulties.

-Convergence problems results feeling tired or exhausted when reading and even falling asleep because the eye muscles cannot hold that position for long periods
+Convergence problems result in feeling tired or exhausted when reading and even falling asleep because the eye muscles cannot hold that position for long periods.

-When field of vision is poor children read one or two words at a time and do not link the words with ease to form a flowing sentence
+When the field of vision is poor, children read one or two words at a time and do not link the words with ease to form a flowing sentence

-Those who see letters in reverse are unsure of what sound they need to produce so phonic and phonological understanding is weak.
+Those who see letters in reverse are unsure of what sound to produce so phonic and phonological understanding is weak.

 What do we do, how do we help?

-Raviv practice uses the Infinity-Walk and Bal-A-Vis-X to help children with one or a number of those problems mentioned above.
-It takes around six weeks to stop children from reversing their letters, and once they are sure the letter direction they can read with less difficulty.
-We have a dual approach of eye movement exercises as part of our one-to-one therapy programs, combined with a tried and tested phonics program such as Alpha to Omega by Beve Hornsby, we can make changes to how children process visual information in as a little as 12 weeks children can jump reading age.
-All our programs can be delivered on-line through remote intervention as well as face-to-face.
-If you think your child may be experience difficulties linked to visual processing let’s have a chat to talk about how we can help.
+Raviv Practice London uses the Infinity-Walk and one-to-one therapy to help children with one or a number of those problems mentioned above.
+It takes around six weeks to stop children from reversing their letters, and once they are sure of the letter direction, they can read with less difficulty.
+We have a dual approach of eye movement exercises as part of our one-to-one therapy programs, combined with a tried and tested phonics program such as Alpha to Omega by Beve Hornsby, we can make changes to how children process visual information in as little as 12 weeks, and children can jump reading age.
+All our follow-on reading programs can be delivered online through remote intervention as well as face-to-face.
+If you think your child may be experiencing difficulties linked to visual processing, let’s chat about how we can help.

 Dyslexia?
 Dyspraxia?
 ADHD?
 ASD?
 Speech & Language?
 Developmental Delay?
 Anxiety?